maximmaxim345/yoga_pro_9i_gen9_linux/README.md

    sudo systemctl start yoga-16imh9-speakers.service
    ```

-You can also use [this EasyEffects profile](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/Yoga%20Pro%209i%20gen%209.json) I made using REW.
+For better audio quality, you can also use [this EasyEffects profile](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/Yoga%20Pro%209i%20gen%209.json).

 If the file opens in your browser, right-click the link and select "Save link as..." to download it.
 You can get EasyEffects from [Flathub](https://flathub.org/apps/com.github.wwmm.easyeffects).
+Select the json file under `Presets > Import a preset` button, when in the `Output` tab, and load it.

 <details>
     <summary>Details about the profile</summary>

-    Measured in two rooms standing on a table using a Sonarworks SoundID microphone.
+    Measured in two accustically different rooms while sitting on a desk using a calibrated Sonarworks SoundID microphone.
+    Made using REW.

-    Uses the Dr. Olive Toole Target curve until 270Hz.
+    Uses the Dr. Olive Toole Target curve until 271Hz.
+Sounds very natural and balanced.
+Still has some sub bass hearable.
+    Pretty good for a laptop speaker.

 </details>

 ## Battery